 - Apple Mac, Macbook, or iMac products released 2017 or later

-*External accessories such as cables, mice, keyboards, and power supplies do not require Find My to be removed.
+*External accessories such as cables, mice, keyboards, and power supplies do not generally require Find My to be removed.

 TURN OFF FIND MY ON APPLE DEVICES

 Method 1 – Disable Find My On A Working Device

 Apple iOS Devices – iPhone, iPad, iPod

 Use this method when you have access to the iOS device and it still functions:

 - Open Settings.
 You’ll usually find this app on the home screen;